RBGKew/bioinfo-utils/docs/KewHPC/Logging_in_via_ssh.md

 ![PuTTY](putty.jpg)

 On opening putty you'll see this window. enter the host `kewhpc.ad.kew.org` and check that the port is `22` then click open.
 If connecting for the first time on you'll get a Security Alert Popup.
-If the fingerprint given matches this one `SHA256:x6Vnxl0lgeIY/b65+1RpLKA+Q7rK+yezJRZPJ5Oq5A8` confrim by clicking `yes` and then your username and password when prompted.
+If the fingerprint given matches `SHA256:x6Vnxl0lgeIY/b65+1RpLKA+Q7rK+yezJRZPJ5Oq5A8` or `SHA256:J52pY1ExJxOfXJXPGAGEkXtGTc+hvacY92zvKFVGMjg` confrim by clicking `yes` and then your username and password when prompted.
 If the fingerprint doesn't match contact [Matt Clarke](mailto:m.clarke@kew.org) or [IT service desk](mailto:support@kew.org) as your connection to KewHPC may not be secure.

 **MobaXterm**